graphql-aspnet/graphql-aspnet.github.io/docs/advanced/middleware.md

 > Register your middleware components with the `Singleton` lifetime scope whenever possible.

 It is recommended that your middleware components be singleton in nature if possible.
-The field pipelines can be invoked many dozens (or hundreds) of times per request and fetching new middleware instances for each invocation could impact performance.
+The two field pipelines can be invoked many dozens (or hundreds) of times per request and fetching new middleware instances for each invocation could impact performance.
 The internal pipeline manager will retain references to any singleton middleware components once they are generated and avoid this bottleneck whenever possible.
 All default components are registered as a singletons.

 ## Query Execution Pipeline